Your resources for recovery and housing supports

 The Helpline is the only statewide, public resource for finding substance use treatment and recovery services.
 Helpline services are free and confidential.
 The Helpline’s caring, trained specialists will help you understand the treatment system and your options.
-Visit the Helpline website or call 800-327-5050.
-Available Monday through Friday 8 am to 10 pm and Saturday and Sunday 8 am to 6 pm.
+Visit the Helpline website for additional information and ideas, or call 800-327-5050.
+Available 24/7, every day of the year.

 MOAR’s mission is to educate the public about policy issues important to people in recovery.